What Is an Upper GI Series?

-An upper GI series is a group of X-ray tests that look at your food pipe (the esophagus), stomach, and the first part of your small intestine (the duodenum) while they're working.
+An upper GI series is a group of X-ray tests that look at your GI tract -- your food pipe (the esophagus), stomach, and the first part of your small intestine (the duodenum) while they're working.
 It's sometimes called UGI for short.

 Who Needs an Upper GI Series?

 Doctors use a UGI to learn why your gut isn't working right.
-You may have symptoms like:
+You may have this test if you have symptoms like:

 It might also help explain why you're losing weight when you don't mean to.